Location25 Bond Street, NoHo, NYC

 The project was unusual as a multifamily dwelling because it was designed and built for its owners.
 Seven individuals banded together with a developer to purchase the property and erect the building.
 The result was a building that was conceived as a big house, with generous common spaces.
 It was important to the owners and developer that the design of the façade would make a significant contribution to the urban landscape.

-AIA National Housing Award for Multi-family Design, 2008
+AIA National Housing Awards, Award for Multi-family Housing Design, 2008

 Goldman Properties – developer; Ideal Construction – general contractor; DeSimone Consulting Engineers – structural; Laszlo Bodak – MEP; Kugler Associates (now Kugler Ning) – lighting design; Lynn Torgerson Gardens – landscape architect; Israel Berger & Associates – exterior wall consultant; Ken Hiratsuka – artist, granite sidewalk